jagdinsky/chatroom/README.md

 You can also start your own server.
-In this case you need to download server.c and Makefile, compile server file (enter "make server" in the terminal) and execute the program this way (<port> is an arbitrary number 1000-10000):
+In this case you need to download server.c and Makefile, compile server file (enter "make server" in the terminal) and execute the program this way ("port" is an arbitrary number 1000-10000):

 ```
 ./server <port>
 ```

-To exit send "-exit" in your terminal.
+To exit client send "-exit" in your terminal.
+To exit server press Ctrl+C.